TRHS-DECA/sbe-ecommerce/README.md

 ## To Contribute:

-In order to add to or modify this project, it is recommended that you fork thisproject, and any changes that you would like added in, add in a new branch and sumbit a pull request for review.
+In order to add to or modify this project, it is recommended that you fork this project, and any changes that you would like added in, add in a new branch and submit a pull request for review.

 ## Technical Details: